 Louisville is often recognized for its

-livability, quality of life, and
+livability, quality of life, and positive economic conditions.

 The town of Louisville dates back to the start of the Welch Mine in 1877, the first coal mine in an area of Boulder and Weld counties known as the Northern Coalfield.
 The town was named for Louis Nawatny, a local landowner who platted his land and named it for himself.
 Incorporation came several years later, in 1882.
 The Northern Coalfield proved to be highly productive, and eventually some 30 different mines operated within the current boundaries of Louisville, though not all at the same time.
 Mining generally took place in winter months since that was the period that demanded fuel for heating.
 During the summers the miners played in local baseball leagues with the home field named "Miners Field”.
 Eventually the coal remaining in the Northern Coalfield became increasingly uneconomical to mine, and the last coal mines operating in Louisville closed in the 1950s.